Email marketing rocks.

 Most companies measure their email efforts (and other interactive marketing) based on response rates.
 These numbers are often called click through rates because they represent the percentage of recipients who “clicked through” the email promotion to get to the company’s Web site.
 The trouble is, using click through as the sole measure of success is like determining the viability of your store based on how many people look at your window display.
 Click through measures your ability to lead a horse to water, but making it drink is where you make money.
 In addition to click through, always measure conversion (the number or percentage of people who actually bought something, entered your contest, etc.).
 You may be surprised that your lists or test parameters that generate high click through don’t necessarily provide equally high conversion – and vice versa.

 History repeats itself.
 Email should continue to be an effective tactic for at least another 18-24 months.
 After that, the amount of email promotions – whether good or bad – will probably become too numerous, triggering a consumer backlash.
 At that point, response rates will fall dramatically (just like with banner ads), and we’ll be right back here writing a column on the five rules for effective cell phone advertising or instant messenger promotions or telepathic marketing.
-After all, something’s always the next big thing.
+After all, something’s always the next big things.